IS claims Sri Lanka blasts, as government says probe making progress

 Pall-bearers wearing white carried in wooden coffins one by one, followed by distraught relatives.

-Cardinal Malcolm Ranjith, the archbishop of Sri Lanka who led the service, urged other churches to delay memorials amid fears that more bombers may be at large.
+Cardinal Malcolm Ranjith, the Archbishop of Sri Lanka who led the service, urged other churches to delay memorials amid fears that more bombers may be at large.

 Security forces were on alert for more attack and the government imposed emergency rule giving police extensive powers to detain and interrogate suspects.
 An overnight curfew has also been in place since Sunday.